 (4) Historically, the market has gone through serious crashes.
 You have to understand that those things happen but you also have to understand how to remain calm and remember that panicking is not an investing strategy.
 Here are some market crashes that come to mind: Market crash of 1929, Black Monday (1987), the Dot Com Bubble of 2000, Housing Market Collapse of 2008.
 I personally lived through the market crash of 2008 and my love for investing remained intact.

 (5) If you invest blindly in anything that you don’t understand simply because of other people’s recommendations or simply because you think someone gave you a “hot stock tip” you dramatically increase the risk of losing your money very rapidly.
 Understand that investing is not playing the lottery.
 You MUST take the time to educate yourself and this is something I will strive to help you with through the content I share.

 In conclusion, investing is an incredible way to build wealth but you have to learn to make educated decisions and understand that not all companies make great investments.

-There is a reason why interest rates on savings accounts is 0.001% – because there is zero risk involved.
-If you put $1000 in your bank today, you will see the same $1000 2 years from now.
+There is a reason why interest rates on savings accounts are 0.001% – because there is zero risk involved.
+If you put $1000 in your bank today, you will likely see the same $1000 two years from now.
 The stock market does not offer those kinds of guarantees but it does present you with the opportunity to grow your wealth significantly and faster over time if you do things the right way.